-Reyes Tacandong & Co. and Sycip Gorres Velayo & Co., the independent auditors appointed by the stockholders for the periods December 31, 2022 and 2021 and December 31, 2020, respectively, have audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.
+Reyes Tacandong & Co., the independent auditor appointed by the stockholders, for the periods December 31, 2023 and 2022 have audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-Chairman of the Board
+WILLY N. OSLER Chairman of the Board

-ARMIN ANTONIO B. RAQUEL SANTOS President and Chief Executive Officer ria neriza c.
-Banaria
+ARMIN ANTONIO B. RAQUEL SANTOS President and Chief Executive Officer

-Chief Finance Officer / Treasurer
+DIOVILLE M. VILLARIAS Chief Finance Officer / Treasurer

-Signed this 28th day of February 2023
+Signed this 28th day of February 2024

-SUBSCRIBED AND SWORN to before me this day of 2023 affiants exhibiting to me their Passport and Tax Identification Numbers, as follows:
+SUBSCRIBED AND SWORN to before me this FEB at of 2024 2024 affiants exhibiting to me their Passport and Tax Identification Numbers, as follows: